 Think about it.
 If you have to spend over half your wages in rent, how are you able to save up money for a rainy day.
 Working with my colleagues to create innovative ways to incentivize the creation of affordable housing solutions is a top priority.
-I know there is a way to find a compromise which works for citizens, local governments, and developers.
+I know there is a way to find a compromise which works for citizens, the city, and developers.
 We just have to be willing to come together and find it.

-Not everybody can afford a car.
-Not everybody wants to drive all the time.
-We live in a unique district.
-We aren't a small town anymore but we don't seem to have the ridership demand of a large city.
-I think finding way to increase transit hours in communities like the TriCities is a key part of helping residents trying to get their feet on the ground to thrive.
+Finding a way to make use of our public transit system more user friendly and attractive is a key part of helping residents trying to get their feet on the ground to thrive.
 Nobody should be unable to get or keep a job because they are unable to get to and from work in a timely and affordable manner.